 Ditch and drainage responsibilities

 Ditches and drains need to be maintained to reduce the risk of flooding and to maintain the condition of highways by keeping them clear of excess water.
-Poor drainage damages roads and creates hazards for road users and local residents.
-Good drainage will reduce maintenance and costs for all.

-Who is responsible for ditch and drainage maintenance
+Who is responsible for ditch and drainage maintenance?

-The illustration shows ownership responsibilities.
+The image below shows ownership responsibilities.

 Responsibility of Highways Authority